celebrity

 A very important history of David Beckham sooking about not being knighted.

-This year, King Charles awarded the highest honour of knighthoods to England football manager Sir Gareth Southgate and iconic actor Sir Stephen Fry.
+In December last year, King Charles awarded the highest honour of knighthoods to England football manager Sir Gareth Southgate and iconic actor Sir Stephen Fry.

 More than 1,200 people from across the UK received honours in the New Year's Day list, but Beckham was not one of them.